cloudoperators/heureka/docs/ApeiroRA Reporting/apeirora-report-2025-q2.md

 #### Key Drivers of this quarter
 > _highlights of the quarter.
 Think of this as the TL;DR of your report, summarizing the most important achievements and contributions.
 Maybe you want to had a special focus this quarter, or you made significant progress on a feature.
 This is the place to highlight those key points!_

-- Heureka GoLive release
+- Heureka PoC - Kubernetes Asset vulnerability and asset discovery
 - Heureka Performance Improvement

 #### Notable Events
 > _talk about the notable events that occurred during this quarter. 🎉 This section is important to highlight any significant milestones, achievements, or challenges faced during the quarter.
 Please provide a brief description of any notable events that took place, such as major releases, community engagement, or other significant happenings._

-- Heureka went live
+- Enabled the Heureka PoC plugin in the Greenhouse
 - Received first set of real user feedback

 ---